sunosuporno/sunosuporno/README.md

 # Hi there, I'm Suporno.
 Gm 👋

-## I'm a Student, DAO Contributor and web3 Enthusiast!!
+## I'm a smart contract dev with an interest in AI

-- 🏢 I am a undergraduate student at MAKAUT, WB, India, studying Information Technology.
+- 🏙️ I am based in Kolkata, India.
-- 👨‍💻 I am a full-stack developer (MEVN) with knowledge in Solidity, Truffle, Hardhat, ethers and web3.js
+- 🛠️ I am building [Yieldhive](https://yieldhive.xyz) - the place with the best collection of DeFi strategies and Midas an agent which can do complex DeFi specific tasks
-- 🤓 I am currently learning UI/UX designing and Python
+- 👨‍💻 I am a smart contract developer but also do things in other parts of the web3 stack.
-- ☕️ I am always open to have a chat with poeple curious around web3/tech/startups
+- ☕️ I am always open to have a chat with poeple curious around web3/tech/startups!

-- 🏎 I am a passionate Scuderia Ferrari fan and also enjoy UFC sometimes.
+-

 ### Connect with me: